bfox9900/CAMEL99-ITC/CosmicConquest/On Forth Coding Style.md

 BUT... **Do not omit the stack comments.**

-These are the key to remembering what goes in and what comes out of each definition.
+Stack comments are the key to remembering what goes in and what comes out of each definition.

 ### To be continued...